sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 4. Every event is described in YANG schema.
 5. YANG schema files for all events are available in a single location for NB clients to refer in Switch.

+### Events APIs
+The libswsscommon will have the APIs for the following purposes.
+1. To report an event.
+2. To receive events in a loop with a function callback to pass the message to caller.
+This implies that the callback function's efficiency affects the receive performance.
+3. The reporting API will support multiple listeners.
+4. The receiver API will support multiple event reporters.

 ### Event detection
 1. The method of detection can be any.
 2. This can vary across events.
-3. Syslog messages might be used to detect an event or some custom queries or code-update to report events directly or ...
+3. The events could be reported at run time by the individual components, like orchagent, syncd.
+4. The events could be detected from syslog messages.
+The rsyslog plugin could be an option for live reporting.
-4. There can be multiple event detectors running under different scopes, concurrently.
+5. There can be multiple event detectors running under different scopes (host/containers), concurrently.

 ### Event reporting
-1. Event detectors stream the events with structured data.
+1. Event detectors stream the events with structured data, using the API provided.
-2. The streaming supports one or more local listeners to receive streams from multiple detectors (many-to-many).
+2. The streaming out API supports one or more local listeners to receive streams from multiple detectors (many-to-many).
 3. The structured data is per YANG definition.

-4. RFE: A listener to update redis/any other persistence destination with current event status.
+### Event local persistence
+1. A host service will receive all events and record the same in redis, using a new EVENTS table.
+2. This service will receive events at 10k/sec, but updates to redis will be periodic to ensure minimal impact to control plane.
+3. The periodic update will record only the events that changed since last redis write.
+4. The periodic update will write the latest value for the event.
+5. Any query to redis can be assured to get events as of 0 to N seconds before, where N is the period between two writes.
+The value of N can be configured via init_cfg.json

-### Event exporter
+### exporter
 1. Telemetry container receive all the events reported from all the event detectors.
-2. Telemetry container provides support for streaming out received events to multiple external clients.
+2. Telemetry container provides support for streaming out received events live to multiple external clients via gNMI.
-3. RFE: Telemetry container upon restart will use redis/any other persistence to get the latest on missed updates during its down time and stream out.
+3. Telemetry container upon restart sends data from redis as current, before switching to live streaming.
+This helps with any update during telemetry downtime.
+This may incur sending some duplicate events, if the event has not changed during downtime.

 ### Event reliability
 There are two kinds of reliability.
 1. Events are not modified across releases (*except deprecation*).
 We may allow addition of new params, as long as they don't affect existing params.
 2. Events are verified to fire as expected in every image release.
-3. Ensure the perf goals are met.
+3. Ensure the perf goals are met during live streaming.

 #### Protection:

-1. The unit tests are required to ensure the immutability of event definition across releases.
-This would help block a PR that mutates a definition.
+1. The unit & nightly tests is provided for every event.
-2. The nightly tests are required to ensure the process does fire the event, when the scenario occurs and the o/p is per definition.
-This would help block the release.
+2. The test would hard code the sceham defintion inside the test code and compare it against the YANG definition in file.
+This would help block accidental YANG updates across releases.
+3. The unit tests are required to simulate the runtime to generate the event with help of mocking.
+The generated event data is validated against the YANG schema.
-3. The unit tests & nightly tests are required for every event.
+4. The unit tests & nightly tests are mandated for every event.
-4. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reliability end-to-end.
+8. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reliability end-to-end.
 </br>

 ## Design